Pukkawit/google-signup-login-form-frontEnd/README.md

 # Signp/Login Form - Frontend
 Welcome to the Signup/Login Form project!
 This README file provides an overview of the project, including its features, setup instructions, and usage guidelines.
-The project is built using <pre> HTML, CSS, and JavaScript</pre>, and was developed using Visual Studio Code (VS Code) as the Integrated Development Environment (IDE).
+The project is built using <code> HTML, CSS, and JavaScript</code>. and was developed using Visual Studio Code (VS Code) as the Integrated Development Environment (IDE).

 ## Features
 <strong>Password Validation</strong>: Ensures that the password meets specific criteria (e.g., minimum length, special characters).